Testem benevolentiae: Negative view of freedom of press

 In November 1892, at a meeting of the archbishops held in New York City, Bishop Francesco Satolli, who would soon be the first apostolic delegate to the United States, presented 14 propositions regarding the solution of certain school problems that had been for some time under discussion.
 The draft propositions were "inopportunely" published with incorrect interpretations and malign insinuations in some papers, which caused a good deal of "acrid" discussion.

 The apostolic letter clearly rejects full freedom of the press:"These dangers, viz., the confounding of license with liberty, the passion for discussing and pouring contempt upon any possible subject, the assumed right to hold whatever opinions one pleases upon any subject and to set them forth in print to the world, have so wrapped minds in darkness that there is now a greater need of the Church's teaching office than ever before, lest people become unmindful both of conscience and of duty."

 Legacy and influence

-John L. Allen Jr. believes that the apostolic letter was really directed at liberal currents in France.

 The disturbance caused by the condemnation was slight since almost the entire laity and a considerable part of the clergy were unaware of the affair.
 However, the letter ended up strengthening the position of the conservatives in France.